Mook-as/stackato-doc/admin/reference/architecture.rst

 The Stackato VM is a stand-alone :term:`micro cloud` virtual machine with all the components necessary for running a test environment in one instance.
-For use on a larger scale, the VM can be cloned and assigned specific roles: Router, Cloud Controller, Droplet Execution Agents (DEAs, or worker nodes), Stager, or specific database services.
+For use on a larger scale, the VM can be cloned and assigned specific roles: Router, Cloud Controller, Droplet Execution Agents (DEAs, or worker nodes), or specific database services.

 .. _architecture-roles: